iamkirankumaryadav/Library/Statistics/Statistics.md

 ### Z Test
 - Determine whether the mean of a sample is significantly different from a known population mean.
-- It assumes that the data i
+- It assumes that the data is normally distributed,

 <h3 name='spread'>Measures of Spread | Variability</h3>